Null-MC/PixelGraph/README.md

 ## Installation

-See the [wiki](https://github.com/null511/MC-PBR-Pipeline/wiki/Installation) for more information.
+For manual installation, download the latest standalone executable from the [Releases](https://github.com/null511/MC-PBR-Pipeline/releases) page.
+For automated usage see [Docker Usage](https://github.com/null511/MC-PBR-Pipeline/wiki/Installation#docker).
+Visit the [wiki](https://github.com/null511/MC-PBR-Pipeline/wiki/Installation) for more information.

 ## Usage

-Pack property files are text documents in the root of the source project that describe how the resource pack should be published.
-Each profile allows several options to be configured for the generated resource pack; this includes description, tags, resolution, channel-mappings, and more.
-The following pack ensures all textures are 128x* (preserving aspect) and remaps the material channels of the specular map from the source `{smooth2, metal, emissive}` to the `{smooth, metal, porosity, emissive}` encoding expected by the SEUS renewed shader.
+Pack property files describe how the resource pack should be published, as well as an global properties affecting all textures.
+Multiple pack property files can be defined allowing packs with different descriptions, tags, resolution, channel-mappings, and more.
+Pre-defined input/output encoding have also been provided, including `lab-1.1` and `lab-1.3`.

 ```ini
 # ~/pack.properties